InviteRobot/terms/terms-of-service.md

 - a statement by You, made under penalty of perjury, that the above information in Your notification is accurate and that You are the copyright owner or are authorized to act on the copyright owner's behalf; and
 - your physical or electronic signature.

-Our Designated Copyright Agent for notification of claimed infringement can be reached at InviteRobot, Julien Marchand, 69 rue Suarez, 73200 Albertville, FRANCE, [hello@inviterobot.com](mailto:hello@inviterobot.com).
+Our Designated Copyright Agent for notification of claimed infringement can be reached at InviteRobot, Romain Petit, 15 rue Jules Ferry, 73000 Chambéry, FRANCE, [hello@inviterobot.com](mailto:hello@inviterobot.com).

 ## Links to Other Websites